TITLE 89: SOCIAL SERVICES

 1) Within 10 working days (exceptions being 2 working days for prescreening referrals from cooperating hospitals for interim/emergency services, 5 working days for all other prescreening for interim/emergency services) after receipt of a referral, the case manager shall complete an individual's eligibility determination for the AIDS Waiver program.

-4) Notice of eligibility must be mailed to the HSP AIDS Unit within ten working days after the date on which a completed application is received by the case management contracting agency.
+4) Notice of eligibility must be mailed to the HSP Ashburn Unit within ten working days after the date on which a completed application is received by the case management agency.

-d) The case manager will provide a case action notice to each customer informing him or her of the eligibility determination, of all rights and responsibilities under the case management program, including the customer's right to request an appeal, the appeals procedures promulgated by the Department, the right to receive assistance in filing the request for appeal and information about the services of the Client Assistance Program (CAP) and how to reach CAP.
+d) The case manager will provide a case action notice to each Customer informing the Customer of the eligibility determination, of all rights and responsibilities under the case management program, including the Customer's right to request an appeal, the appeals procedures promulgated by the Department, the right to receive assistance in filing the request for appeal and information about the services of the Home Care Ombudsman Program (HCOP) and how to reach HCOP.

 e) Service Plan

-1) If the assessment demonstrates the need for intermediate care facility (ICF), skilled nursing facility (SNF), or hospital care because of the disability of AIDS/HIV, the case manager shall develop a service plan that will allow the customer to live at home (89 Ill.
-Adm.
-Code 684.70).
+1) If the DON assessment demonstrates a nursing facility level of care need such as the need for intermediate care facility (ICF), skilled nursing facility (SNF), or hospital care because of the disability of AIDS/HIV, the case manager shall develop a person-centered service plan that will allow the Customer to live at home.

 2) The service plan will be retained during the time the case is opened and for five years after closure, unless an audit exception has occurred.
 In the case of an audit exception, the service plan will be retained until the audit exception has been resolved.
-Copies of the service plan will be maintained in the case management team's locations and the HSP AIDS Unit.
-Closed cases will be retained in the HSP Central Office.
+Copies of the service plan will be maintained in the case management team's locations and the HSP Ashburn Unit.
+Closed cases will be retained in the HSP Ashburn Unit for two years then archived pursuant to the DHS records retention policy.

-4) If implementation of services is delayed beyond required time limits in subsection (c) of this Section, the case manager must inform the HSP AIDS Unit and assist the customer to obtain an alternative provider.
+3) If implementation of services is delayed beyond required time limits in subsection (c), the case manager must inform the HSP Ashburn Unit and assist the Customer to obtain an alternative provider.

-f) Records of contact with the customer will be entered and maintained in the customer's confidential case records.
-All contacts, verbal or written, with or on behalf of a customer shall be documented in a confidential case record.
-The case manager is responsible for obtaining consents for the release of information as necessary and when required by law or regulation (Confidentiality of Records in 42 USC 290dd-2, the AIDS Confidentiality Act [410 ILCS 305]; 89 Ill.
+f) Records of contact with the Customer will be entered and maintained in the Customer's confidential case records.
+All contacts, verbal or written, with or on behalf of a Customer shall be documented in a confidential case record.
+The case manager is responsible for obtaining consents for the release of information as necessary and when required by law or regulation (Confidentiality of Records (42 U.S.C.
+290dd-2); Health Insurance Portability and Accountability Act (42 U.S.C.
+1320(d) et seq.); AIDS Confidentiality Act [410 ILCS 305]; 89 Ill.
 Adm.
-Code 505, Confidentiality of Information); and the Health Insurance Portability and Accountability Act (42 USC 1320(d) et seq.).
+Code 505 (Confidentiality of Information).